-1552 AP Government and Politics:

-United States Comparative
+1552 AP Government and Politics: United States Comparative

-The AP Government and Politics: United States Comparative course will follow the College Board Entrance Examination guidelines and is offered for the college bound student who needs a rigorous treatment equivalent to a college freshman level U.S. Government class.
+Opentograde 12 2 semesters, 1 credit per semester Meets requirements: THD, AHD, Core 40, NCAA The AP Government and Politics: United States Comparative course will follow the College Board Entrance Examination guidelines and is offered for the college bound student who needs a rigorous treatment equivalent to a college freshman level U.S. Government class.
 Topics covered will include the constitutional underpinnings of American government, political beliefs and behaviors, political parties, interest groups and the mass media.
 The in-depth study of the 3 branches of government, public policy, and the understanding of our civil rights and liberties will be included.
 Students will be expected to take the Advanced Placement U.S. Government and Politics: United States Comparative exam at the end of the school year for possible college credit.